 New training program

-This is not an isolated prompt engineering course.
+This is not a course of isolated prompts.

 Objective